-Accessibility Act Position of the European hospitality industry
+Accessibility Act - Trialogues Position of the European hospitality industry

-Summary
+I. Summary

-Preamble:
+PREAMBLE:

 The hospitality industry values the importance of accessible tourism and the need for people with special needs.
 The sector is already well in the process across Europe of more and more adapting its offer to persons with specific needs.
-However, HOTREC considers, that for such a highly fragmented industry like the hospitality industry, a one-size-fits-all European approach is too far reaching and does not take into account the specific national circumstances with regard to the numerous small enterprises of the sector, as well as the many existing national regulations and standards which flourished over the past years.
+However, HOTREC considers, that for such a highly fragmented industry like the hospitality industry, a one- size-fits-all European approach is too far reaching and does not take into account the specific national circumstances with regard to the numerous small enterprises of the sector, as well as the many existing national regulations and standards which flourished over the past years.

-HOTREC demand:
+HOTREC DEMAND:

-Therefore, HOTREC demands to exclude tourism and hospitality services from the scope of the European Accessibility Act as subsidiarity should prevail for the following reasons:
+Therefore, HOTREC demands not to include tourism and hospitality services in the scope of the European Accessibility Act as subsidiarity should prevail for the following reasons:

-- The economic situation and thus compliance capacity of hospitality enterprises strongly vary from one Member State to the other, making a European one-size fits all approach not workable, therefore putting competitiveness of small enterprises uselessly at risk, also considering that they contribute to over 25% of value added and turnover in the sector; - Small companies are proportionally the biggest contributors to the EU economy compared with small enterprises of other sectors; therefore HOTREC considers that Member States are best placed to act, taking into consideration their economic situation, existing legislation on accessibility and engagement with the relevant stakeholders; - Last but not least, national laws together with standards already require a high level of compliance together with the compliance capacity of small enterprises in terms of costs, which shall discourage the EU legislator to add another layer to a sector already strongly regulated and well engaged in accessibility at national level.
+- The economic situation and thus compliance capacity of hospitality enterprises strongly vary from one Member State to the other, making a European one-size fits all approach not workable, therefore putting competitiveness of small enterprises uselessly at risk, also considering that they contribute to over 25% of value added and turnover in the sector; - Small hospitality companies are proportionally the biggest contributors to the EU economy compared with small enterprises of other sectors; therefore HOTREC considers that Member States are best placed to act, taking into consideration their economic situation, existing legislation on accessibility and engagement with the relevant stakeholders; - Last but not least, national laws together with standards already require a high level of compliance together with the compliance capacity of small enterprises in terms of costs, which shall discourage the EU legislator to add another layer to a sector already strongly regulated and well engaged in accessibility at national level. - Article 195 of the TFEU excludes harmonisation of national laws regarding tourism.

-Therefore, the European hospitality industry considers that the national approach should be exclusively privileged.
+Therefore, the European hospitality industry considers that the national approach should be exclusively privileged regarding specific aspects of tourism services, especially as the hospitality sector is covered by the proposal via the general e-commerce aspect.

+II.
 Introduction